hardbyte/netchecks/doc/cloud-native-network-assertions.md

 The netcheck operator watches for `NetworkAssertion` objects, creates CronJobs/Jobs to carry out the tests.
 CronJobs for periodically scheduled tests (the default), and Jobs for one-off assertions.

-Ultimately the operator makes the results available as `PolicyReport` instances.
+The netcheck operator uses a standard and open format published by the Kubernetes Policy working group which proposes a common policy report format across Kubernetes tools.

-Each workload carrying out the test Pod would be ["owned"](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) by the
-`NetworkAssertion` - so if the NetworkAssertion is deleted the test gets cleaned up by the Kubernetes garbage collector thanks to a declared ownership model.
+Each workload carrying out the test or tests run in a `Pod` deployed by a `Job`.
+The entire Job spec can be overridden for each Pod by specifying a `template` in the `NetworkAssertion` object.
+The k8s objects created by the operator are ["owned"](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) by the `NetworkAssertion` - so if the NetworkAssertion is deleted the test gets cleaned up by the Kubernetes garbage collector thanks to a declared ownership model.

+Standard labels are added to the CronJob, Job, ConfigMap and Pod objects to make it easier to query for them:

+- app.kubernetes.io/name: netcheck
+- app.kubernetes.io/component: probe
+- app.kubernetes.io/instance: <name of the NetworkAssertion>
+- app.kubernetes.io/version: <version of NetworkAssertion>